rupertl/gridlock/README.md

 ## How it works

+The input should be a PDF of fixed font line printer listings produced by a scanner.
+(PDFs from camera images do not work so well).
+It can cope with minor distortions to the image, but larger distortions would require some image pre-processing first.

 There are essentially three stages: preparation, analysis and merging.

 In the first stage, we break down the PDF into individual pages,